Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/configuring-health-checks.md

     kongingress.configuration.konghq.com/demo-health-checking created
     ```

     This configures Kong to actively probe `/status/200` every 5 seconds.
 If a Pod is unhealthy from Kong's perspective, 3 successful probes changes the status of the Pod to healthy and Kong again starts to forward requests to that Pod.
+Wait 15 seconds for the pod to be marked as healthy before continuing.

 1. Test the Ingress rule.
     ```bash